-Figure A-5.
-Seasonal wind roses of hourly data collected at the Community monitor during 2007-2015.
+Figure B-6.
+Seasonal wind roses of hourly data collected at the Community monitor during 2007-2016.

-A.2 BC and PM10: Effects of Wind Direction, Wind Speed, and Work Activity Levels
+B.2 BC and PM10: Effects of Wind Direction and Work Activity Levels

-As shown in Figure A-6, concentrations of BC and $PM{10}$ are higher on weekdays than weekends.
-Higher concentrations are consistent with greater activity at the landfill during the week, as well as with more potential vehicles on the roads throughout the SoCAB.
-Concentrations of BC and $PM{10}$ are higher on Saturdays than Sundays at the Landfill site, though median $PM{10}$ is barely higher.
+As shown in Figure B-7, concentrations of BC and $PM{10}$ are higher on weekdays than weekends.
+Higher concentrations are consistent with greater activity at the landfill during the week, as well as with more vehicles on the roads throughout the SoCAB.
+Concentrations of BC and $PM{10}$ are higher on Saturdays than Sundays at the Landfill site.
 Activity occurs at the landfill on some Saturdays, but not on Sundays.

-As shown in Figure A-7, concentrations of BC and $PM{10}$ are several times greater when winds come from the south than from the north.
+As shown in Figure B-8, concentrations of BC and PM10 are several times greater when winds come from the south than from the north.
 In addition, concentrations are typically similar between the Landfill and Community sites when winds are from the SoCAB direction.
 Concentrations are greater at the Landfill site than the Community site when winds are from the north.

-Figure A-6.
-Hourly BC and PM10 concentrations at the Landfill (SBS) and Community (VGS) monitoring sites on weekdays (blue), Saturdays (pink), and Sundays (green) from November 22, 2007, through November 21, 2015.
-BC data greater than 5 $\mu$ g/m and PM10 data greater than 200 $\mu$ g/m are excluded.
+Figure B-7.
+Hourly BC (left) and PM10 (right) concentrations at the Landfill (SBS), Landfill North (SBSU), and Community (VGS) monitoring sites on weekdays (blue), Saturdays (pink), and Sundays (green) from November 22, 2007, through November 21, 2016.
+BC data greater than $5 \mu g/m^3$ and PM10 data greater than 200 $\mu g/m^3$ are excluded.

-Figure A-7.
-BC and PM10 concentrations at the Landfill (dark blue) and Community (light blue) monitors during November 22, 2007, through November 21, 2015, when winds originate from the Landfill versus when they originate from the SoCAB.
+Figure B-8.
+BC (left) and PM10 (right) concentrations at the Landfill (dark blue) and Community (light blue) monitors during November 22, 2007, through November 21, 2016, when winds originate from the Landfill versus when they originate from the SoCAB.
 Results are based on hourly data points where both sites experienced winds from the same sector.
-BC data greater than 5 $\mu$ g/m and PM10 data greater than 200 $\mu$ g/m are excluded.
+BC data greater than 5 $\mu$ g/m3 and PM10 data greater than 200 $\mu$ g/m3 are excluded.